Honghui-Zhang/Honghui-Zhang.github.io/_pages/cv.md

 Skills & Expertise
 ======
 * IELTS 6.5 point, possessing a good ability for literacy, can quick browsing of English professional literature and books, speaking ability is not good, but can communicate normally.
 Own high communication skills.
-Have the good ability to work with different people, work as teaching assistant and administration assistant.
+Have the good ability to work with different people.
-* Always in Linux, Python and R; used SPSS, MATLAB, in master study; Proficient in research software such as Amber, GROMACS, Gaussian, VMD and Pymol; Using GitHub or Visual Studio Code every day.
+* Always in Linux, Python and R; used SPSS, MATLAB, in master study; Proficient in research software such as Amber, GROMACS, Gaussian, VMD and Pymol; Using GitHub or Visual Studio Code.